monsoonmaelstrom/book2/book2.md

 Apparently at some point over the last five years, and I couldn’t even say when it happened, I started to actually consider Branton home, and not just a place I’m currently living.
 I think it helps that it’s one of the places I never lived, or even visited, as a child.
 I don’t have a whole host of negative memories associated with it.
 There’s also the fact that it, like Corriven, is not the territory of any polity.
 It simultaneously belongs to all of them and none of them.
 It is effectively a free city-state.

 The war college, is similar.
 Each polity has its own standing army—collectively referred to as the armies of the Allied Polities—and then there is the Army of the Allied Polities.
 When there is an external threat, the armies of the Allied Polities fall under the command of the Army of the Allied Polities so that it acts as one cohesive force.
-After the threat has been addressed, the armies of the allied polities return to their individual polity’s command.
+After the threat has been addressed, the armies of the Allied Polities return to their individual polity’s command.
 This allows the Army of the Allied Polities to expand and contract as needed, while possessing the ability to have a trained military force during times that call for rapid expansion.
 However, this really only works for external threats, hence, the term ‘allied’.
 If you have an internal threat, you still end up with what is functionally a civil war.
 And Dairuvar no longer wants an alliance.
 They want an empire.

 However, despite General Iverson having assumed the role of commanding General of the Army of the Allied Polities—something which never should have been permitted, as far as any reasonable thinking person is concerned, since he’s also the ruler of Dairuvar polity—the Army of the Allied Polities doesn’t maintain standing forces in individual polities, and according to a variety of treaties and other legal documents, it *can’t*.
 Effectively, this means that as long as I am officially a student of the war college or a member of the Army of the Allied Polities, neither General Iverson nor my mother can legally force me to Dairuvar.
 It’s a small protection, but it *is* a protection.
 That’s assuming that I can go back to the war college, and they don’t end up hunting me as well.